About

 Pablo, a Partner, joined the firm in 1997.
-He primarily litigates complex First and Third-Party Coverage matters in state and federal courts, including appeals.
-Pablo has successfully handled hundreds of hurricane and other high-value property claims, totaling well into the hundreds of millions of dollars, and he has defended E&O claims asserted against multi-national insurance brokers.
+He primarily litigates complex first and third-party coverage matters in state and federal courts, including appeals.
+Pablo has successfully handled hundreds of hurricanes and other high-value property claims, totaling well into the hundreds of millions of dollars, and he has defended E&O claims asserted against multi-national insurance brokers.
 He also has significant litigation experience with first and third-party bad faith claims.

 Pablo was raised in North Carolina and received his undergraduate and law degrees at the University of North Carolina at Chapel Hill.
-He is admitted to all Florida federal Courts and is a member of the bar in Florida, Virginia, and Texas.
-Pablo handles insurance matters in both Florida (through his home Tampa office) and Texas (through our Dallas office).
+He is admitted to all Florida federal Courts and is a member of the bar in Florida.
+Pablo handles insurance matters in Florida (through his home Tampa office).

-Before joining Butler, Pablo practiced in Virginia and Texas, handling a broad range of civil litigation matters.
-He is active in the Defense Research Institute and is AV rated by Martindale-Hubbell.
+Before joining Butler, Pablo practiced in Virginia and Texas, handling various civil litigation matters.
+He is active in the DRI and is AV-rated by Martindale-Hubbell.
 He is fluent in Spanish.
-When he isn’t litigating, Pablo often gives presentations on insurance-related issues and spends time making authentic Neapolitan pizza in his backyard, wood-fired oven.
+When he isn’t litigating, Pablo often gives presentations on insurance-related issues and spends time making authentic Neapolitan pizza in his backyard wood-fired oven.

 Admissions